lightster/oauth2-s3-proxy/README.md

 make init
 ```

-Next, find the access key ID and access secret located in the `credentials.csv` file you downloaded earlier.
-Use these values to edit the encrypted file that configures the playbook's access to Amazon:
+Next, use these values to Use the following command to edit the encrypted file that configures the secure values the playbook uses for configuring the VPC:
 ```bash
 ansible-vault edit inventory/group_vars/production/aws.vault.yml
 ```

+In the `aws.vault.yml` file, be sure to:
+ - Update the access key ID and access secret, which can be found in the `credentials.csv` file you downloaded earlier
+ - Update the certificate ARN using the certificate ARN you made note of earlier